andreyklots/ForLinux/nav/Readme.txt

 a bash shell.

-  In order to work need to copy nav.bash to /usr/bin/nav and create shell alias: alias nv=". nav" or just call:
+  In order to work need to
+chmod a+x installnav.bash
+  and
+sudo cp nav.bash /usr/bin/nav
+  and create shell alias:
+alias nv=". nav"
+  or just call:
 . nav